fairtracks/fairtracks.net/content/markdown/fair/fair-02-metadata-models.md

   - csvBaseFileName: fairtracks-model-map
     caption:
-      Mapping of objects in the [FAIRtracks metadata standard](/standards/#standards-01-fairtracks) to objects in other metadata standards (adapted from Gundersen S et al. [Recommendations for the FAIRification of genomic track metadata.](https://f1000research.com/articles/10-268)
+      Mapping of objects in the [FAIRtracks metadata standard](/standards/#standards-01-fairtracks) to objects in other metadata standards.
+[Adapted from Gundersen S et al. [Recommendations for the FAIRification of genomic track metadata.](https://f1000research.com/articles/10-268)
-      F1000Research 2021, 10(ELIXIR):268)
+      F1000Research 2021, 10(ELIXIR):268]
     itemsPerPage: 5
     maxWidth: 700px
 ---